-Trimipramine maleate has shown evidence of embryotoxicity and/or increased incidence of major anomalies in rats or rabbits at doses 20 times the human dose.
+Trimipramine maleate capsules have shown evidence of embryotoxicity and/or increased incidence of major anomalies in rats or rabbits at doses 20 times the human dose.
 There are no adequate and well-controlled studies in pregnant women.
-Trimipramine maleate should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
+Trimipramine maleate capsules should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-Safety and effectiveness in the pediatric population have not been established (see BOXED WARNING and WARNINGS – Clinical Worsening and Suicide Risk).
-Anyone considering the use of trimipramine maleate in a child or adolescent must balance the potential risks with the clinical need.
+Safety and effectiveness in the pediatric population have not been established (see BOXED WARNING and WARNINGS -Clinical Worsening and Suicide Risk).
+Anyone considering the use of trimipramine maleate capsules in a child or adolescent must balance the potential risks with the clinical need.

-Clinical studies of trimipramine maleate were not adequate to determine whether subjects aged 65 and over respond differently from younger subjects.
+Clinical studies of trimipramine maleate capsules (trimipramine maleate) were not adequate to determine whether subjects aged 65 and over respond differently from younger subjects.

-The pharmacokinetics of trimipramine maleate was not substantially altered in the elderly (see CLINICAL PHARMACOLOGY).
+The pharmacokinetics of trimipramine were not substantially altered in the elderly (see CLINICAL PHARMACOLOGY).

-Trimipramine maleate is known to be substantially excreted by the kidney.
-Clinical circumstances, some of which may be more common in the elderly, such as hepatic or renal impairment, should be considered (see PRECAUTIONS – General).
+Trimipramine maleate capsules are known to be substantially excreted by the kidney.
+Clinical circumstances, some of which may be more common in the elderly, such as hepatic or renal impairment, should be considered (see PRECAUTIONS -General).

 Greater sensitivity (e.g., confusional states, sedation) of some older individuals cannot be ruled out (see ADVERSE REACTIONS).
 In general, dose selection for an elderly patient should be cautious, usually starting at a lower dose (see DOSAGE AND ADMINISTRATION).

-Note: The pharmacological similarities among the tricyclic antidepressants require that each of the reactions be considered when trimipramine maleate is administered.
-Some of the adverse reactions included in this listing have not in fact been reported with trimipramine maleate.
+Note: The pharmacological similarities among the tricyclic antidepressants require that each of the reactions be considered when trimipramine maleate capsules are administered.
+Some of the adverse reactions included in this listing have not in fact been reported with trimipramine maleate capsules.

 Hypotension, hypertension, tachycardia, palpitation, myocardial infarction, arrhythmias, heart block, stroke.